-- A. Purpose and Applicability.
+A. Purpose and Applicability.
 All development in the Commercial District is required to confirm with additional design standards in Chapter 3 including:

 - Access and Circulation

-- Landscaping, Street Trees, Fences and Walls
+- Landscaping, Fences and Walls

 - Vehicle Parking, Bicycle Parking, and Loading Standards

 - Public Facilities Standards

 - Surface Water Management

 - Other Design Standards

 - Flood Plain Standards (if applicable)

-Downtown Sub-District design standards are intended to provide detailed, human-scale design, while affording flexibility to use a variety of building styles.
+Downtown District design standards are intended to provide detailed, human-scale design, while affording flexibility to use a variety of building styles.
 The standards apply to new buildings and building additions that are subject to site design review.
 This section applies to all the following types of buildings:

 - 1. Public and institutional buildings, except that the standard shall not apply to buildings that do not receive the public (e.g., buildings used solely to house mechanical equipment, and similar uses); and - 2.
 Commercial and mixed-use buildings.
-The residential portion of mixed-use buildings shall comply with Section 2.2.180 and the design standards in Chapter 2.1.190. - B. Standards.
+The residential portion of mixed-use buildings shall comply with Section 2.2.180 and the design standards in Chapter 2.1.190. - B. Historical Reference.
+To achieve the City's stated Goal that commercial development invokes the character of Echo at the turn of the last century (1880's through 1910) architecture and design features shall be representative of other historical structures within the community.
+The use of native plants and the placement of farm implements and other features within the required landscaping can also work to achieve this criterion. - C. Standards.
 Non-residential buildings shall comply with the design standards below.
 A design feature used to comply with one standard may be used to comply with another standard.
-The City may approve adjustments to the standards as part of a site design review approval provided that the applicant demonstrates that the proposed adjustment better meets the purpose of the design standards and the zone.

-- 1. Building Entrances. - a.
+The City may approve adjustments to the standards as part of a site design review approval provided that the applicant demonstrates that the proposed adjustment better meets the purpose of the design standards and the zone. - 1.
+Building Entrances. - a.
 All primary building entrances shall open to the sidewalk (where feasible) and shall conform to Americans with Disabilities Act (ADA) requirements, as applicable.
 Primary entrances above or below grade may be allowed where ADA accessibility is provided. - b.
 Ground level pedestrian entrances oriented to a street shall be at least partly transparent for natural surveillance and to encourage an inviting and successful business environment.
 This standard may be met by providing a door with a window(s), a transom window above the door, or sidelights beside the door. - 2.
 Windows.
-Except as approved for parking structures or accessory structures, the street-facing elevations of buildings shall provide display windows, windowed doors, and where applicable, transom windows to express a storefront character. - a.
+Except as approved for parking structures or accessory structures, the street-facing elevations of buildings shall provide display windows, windowed doors, and where applicable, transom windows to express a storefront character.

+a.
 For buildings adjacent to the street, the ground floor street-facing elevation(s) shall comprise at least 60 percent transparent windows, measured as a section extending the width of the street-facing elevation between 30 inches and 72 inches above the sidewalk grade.
 For buildings that are not adjacent to a street, such as those that are setback behind another building and those that are oriented to a civic space (e.g., internal plaza or court), shall meet the 60 percent transparency standard on all elevations abutting civic spaces(s) and on elevations containing a primary entrance.